.

 • Diagnosis and treatment recommendations

-• Interoperability with instrumentation
+• Interoperability with lab instrumentation

 • Data analysis and reporting, including audit capabilities